-COMPETITION MEDICAL CERTIFICATION Additionally, on each day of competition the athlete shall be certified as fit to compete by a qualified Doctor of Medicine who shall be approved by the association under whose jurisdiction the competition is taking place under the banner of the WBC Amateur MuayThai.
+COMPETITION MEDICAL CERTIFICATION Additionally, on each day of competition the athlete shall be certified as fit to compete by a qualified Doctor of Medicine who shall be approved by the association under whose jurisdiction the competition is taking place under the banner of the WBC Adults MuayThai.

-CUTS AND ABRASIONS No athlete shall be allowed to take part in any contest if the athlete is wearing a dressing on a cut, wound, abrasion, laceration or blood swelling on the athlete's scalp or face including the nose and ears.
-An athlete is allowed to compete if an abrasion is covered with collision or steri-strip.
+cuts and abrasion, laceration or blood swelling on the athlete's scalp or face including the nose and ears.
+An athlete is allowed to compete if an abrasion is covered with collision or Steri-strip.
 The decision should be made by the doctor examining the athlete on the day of competition.